December 22, 2024

 According to Adams, while the majority of the applications were reportedly from the town of Lancaster, many of them were purported to be from other parts of the county.
 She further stated that there are other counties involved and they were able to determine violations of their crimes and elections code.

-Adams did not name any specific organization in her remarks and Scott Presler, who recently moved to Pennsylvania, took to Twitter to deny that Early Vote Action had nothing to do with fraudulent registration, saying that the most registrations they ever submitted were in Luzerne County, claiming that this turned the county from Democrat to Republican.
+Adams did not name any specific organization in her remarks and Scott Presler, who recently moved to Pennsylvania, took to Twitter to deny that Early Vote Action had anything to do with fraudulent registration, saying that the most registrations they ever submitted were in Luzerne County, claiming that this turned the county from Democrat to Republican.
 “The reason why (D)emocrats are attacking us is because we’re effective,” he wrote, despite Heather Adams being a Republican.
 “They’re also attacking us because their voter registration advantage is the lowest it’s been in 50 years & their mail-in ballot “firewall” is severely lagging.
 Furthermore, we’ve made a concerted effort to register the Amish to vote in Lancaster — a group that (D)emocrat Governor Shapiro & the Dept. of Agriculture is waging a war against.”

 Focus on his efforts to register the Amish has been met with skepticism since this news broke, especially considering the Amish rarely if ever participate in elections.
 A Tweet that Presler posted the day before the deadline indicated that his Early Vote Action was “delivering voter registration packets to hundreds of Amish homes” and to join their regional captain Ryan Sexton at a Walmart parking lot in Lancaster.
 Presler had since deleted the tweet.